binh-vu/ta2-minmod-data/data/README.md

         * volume: Volume of the document, integer
         * issue: Issue number of the document, integer
         * description: Description of the document
-      * page_info: Information about the page where reference of inventory is taken from
+      * page_info: Information about the page where reference of inventory is taken from (list of):
         * page: Page number of the document
         * bounding_box
           * x_min: x axis, minimum value, decimal value